Static Assets

 By adding an assets binding, you can directly fetch and serve assets within your Worker code.

-By default, if a requested URL matches a file in the static assets directory, that file will always be served — without running Worker code.
-If no matching asset is found and a Worker is configured, the request will be processed by the Worker instead.
+By default, if a requested URL matches a file in the static assets directory, that file will be served — without invoking Worker code.
+If no matching asset is found and a Worker script is present, the request will be processed by the Worker.
+The Worker can return a response or choose to defer again to static assets by using the assets binding (e.g. env.ASSETS.fetch(request)

 If you want the Worker code to execute before serving an asset (for example, to protect an asset behind authentication), you can set run_worker_first = true